 The rate of suicide in the ex service community is higher than the broader

-Over the period Oct 2019 to Mar 2020, we have provided assistance to 316 veterans and/or their families.
-Five of these cases are repeated assistance, with the remaining becoming financially independent and secured permanent housing after support from Wounded Heroes.
+Over the period Jan to Mar 2020, we have provided assistance to 316 veterans and/or their families.
+A small number of these cases are repeated assistance, with the remaining becoming financially independent and secured permanent housing after support from Wounded Heroes.

 This is an increase of 248.5% for the same period last year.

 We largely provide assistance to the ex-serving community, however they do support and refer current serving members as required.
 Five cases supported situations of family violence.